iteles/learning/codeschool-mixing-it-up-with-elixir.md

 Trying out CodeSchool's `Mixing it up with Elixir` course, so that the practical can help with the theory.

 Below I've captured the challenges as that's where the bulk of my learning lies.
+Throughout I have peppered learnings and comments in the code prefaced by `# ITC`.
+I've also added a couple of gotchas prefaced by 'CMO' (Caugh Me Out).

 ### 1. Anonymous Functions